silviu20092/azerothcore-item-upgrades/README.md

 ### Random upgrades on loot

 There are configurable options to automatically upgrade items when players loot them (Titanforging-like system).
-Items can only gain **RANK 1** for each stat.
+Maximum possible rank gained by each stat is configurable via **ItemUpgrade.RandomUpgradeMaxRank** option.
 The chance for an automatic upgrade to occur is configurable via **ItemUpgrade.RandomUpgradeChance**.
 The maximum number of stats that can be upgraded is also configurable via **ItemUpgrade.RandomUpgradeMaxStatCount**.
-Rewarded quest items are also eligible for automatic upgrades.
+Stats to be upgraded are chosen **randomly**.
+Rewarded quest items and items looted via party (need, greed rolls) are also eligible for automatic upgrades.

 ## Ingame usage